Robson-55/RStudio-Rmarkdown-ShinyApp/README.md

 # RStudio-Rmarkdown-ShinyApp
+Exploratory analysis of Airbnb sites using R, Rmarkdown and Shiny App.
-Description can be shown in the html file
+Detailed description can be shown in the html file